tarekgh/opentelemetry-dotnet/example3/readme.md

 outside that range a long of magnitude <= 2^X will be rounded to the nearest increment of 2^(X-53).
 Alternately large long values casted to double have a margin of error of 0.00000000000001%.
 When visualized as an absolute value on a graph or compared to some alert threshold it seems extremely unlikely that such a small error would ever be meaningful.
-When used as a counter the difference between succesive measurements is used which would accentuate small errors, but it is still hard to envision how it would matter in any common case.
+When used as a counter the difference between successive measurements is used which would accentuate small errors, but it is still hard to envision how it would matter in any common case.
 Even a counter that recorded an increment every second for 10 years would need to increment in value by more than 28M/sec to reach 2^53.
 This gives an error of 1 in 28M when displaying the rate.

 My attempts to benchmark trivial Meters that require int->double, long->double, int->double->int and long->double->long
-conversions show that the overheads if they even exist, were neglible.
+conversions show that the overheads if they even exist, were negligible.
 Each iteration recorded 1000 measurements so it is ~13ns per measurement regardless of the data type conversions.

 |             Method |     Mean |    Error |   StdDev |